Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

      clients outside the docker network.
 Otherwise, clients can't connect to worker, since they do not recognize the worker's container Id.
 It will throw error like below:
      ```
-     Target: 5a1a840d2a98:29999, Error: alluxio.exception.status.UnavailableException: Unable to resolve host 5a1a840d2a98
+     Target: 5a1a840d2a98:29999, Error: status.exception.alluxio.dora.UnavailableException: Unable to resolve host 5a1a840d2a98
      ```

 {% endnavtab %}